anujbohra23/Preda/README.md

 Unlike TF-IDF, sentence transformers encode **meaning** — so "chest pressure" correctly matches "myocardial discomfort" even with no shared words.

-The embedding function is isolated in `app/twotower/retrieval.py` behind a single `_embed()` function — swap it for any other model without touching the pipeline.

 ### RAG Chat Pipeline

+The pipeline operates in two modes depending on how well the patient's question matches their uploaded documents:

 ```
 User question